Knowledge Base

 • If timeliness is important, assign a Staff Support Engineer or Support Manager for review.

-• Otherwise, assign a KB editor: currently @irisb or @weimeng-gtlb.
+• Otherwise, the template will assign the KB editors: currently @irisb or @weimeng-gtlb.

 Reviewing a KB article